abrackx/brahts-ui/content/posts/keyboard.md

 # bookSearchExclude: false
 ---

-# I created a macropad a while back.
+# i created a macropad a while back.

 I was pretty happy that it worked out first try.